Please confirm topic selection

 • outcomes

-• new literature with favorable outcomes in appropriately selected patients
+• recent literature reports favorable outcomes in appropriately selected patients

 • indications